 Talk Money with Fully Nurtured/Returning Visitors

 Another great way to utilize your thank you page to talk money with your fully nurtured or returning visitors.
 For these are the people who trust your brand and are ready to engage with it beyond just attending webinars or reading your site’s blogs.
 Ask them if they want a sales call or a product demo.

 Here’s an example of how WordStream does it for its users who’ve signed up for its “Does Facebook Advertising Work?” ebook:

 Basic Structure of a Thank You Page

 While there are a plethora of ways in which you can design a thank you page, following a set framework always helps.
-Below mentioned are some basic things which your thank you page must-have.
+Below mentioned are some basic things that your thank you page must have.

 - The thank you message,

 - Details of the conversion (like ticket details of the theater seat, transaction amount, show timings, etc.)

 - Communicate if any further action is required, such as stating any guidelines a user must follow.
 For instance, a thank you page must state if a user needs to carry an ID proof to collect tickets at the theatre counter, and so on.

 - What should the visitor expect next from your side, such as a phone call in one business day, an immediate verification email, SMS, and so on.